grufwub/DNS-Blocklist-Compiler/README.md

 # DNS Blocklist Compiler
 Compiles a list of DNS hostnames from multiple sources and strips unnecessary data.

-Can either compile a complete list of hosts to a standard hosts file, or compile a complete list of hosts for a blacklist style DNS blocker, like Adguard Pro for iOS, which allows for wildcard entries (blocking whole domains e.g. facebook.com instead of having to specify all subdomains like stats.facebook.com).
+Can either compile a complete list of hosts to a standard hosts file, or compile a list for a blacklist style DNS blocker, like Adguard Pro for iOS, which allows for wildcard entries (blocking whole domains e.g. facebook.com instead of having to specify all subdomains like stats.facebook.com).
 Both will remove any duplicates.

 # Current sources: